"The Path of Princes: Masterpieces of the Aga Khan Museum Collection" exhibition in Lisbon.

 The exhibition is held under the patronage of His Highness the Aga Khan, founder and Chairman of the Aga Khan Development Network (AKDN), and His Excellency the President of the Republic of Portugal, Anibal Cavaco Silva.
 Previously exhibited in Parma, Italy, London, United Kingdom and in Paris, France, the Museum’s collections are expected to be on show in several other European cities prior to the opening of the museum in Toronto.

 The Aga Khan intends the museum to be a centre of education and learning dedicated to the presentation of Muslim arts and culture in all their historic, cultural and geographical diversity.
 It is one of three museum projects currently under development by the AKTC.
-The other two are the Museum of Historic Cairo, in Egypt, and the Indian Ocean Maritime Museum in Zanzibar.

 “The Path of Princes: Masterpieces of the Aga Khan Museum Collection” exhibition in Lisbon.
 Click on image for more information.